CS326-OSUF16/TestHWRepo/templates/hw1/README.md

 - The walkthrough below should be similar for future assignments although you'll be working on multiple files.

-Your final task is to alter the submissions/hw1/README.md file, add a new branch called hw1 and then submit it to GitHub
+Your final task is to
+   * create a new branch called `hw1`
+   * change the submissions/hw1/README.md file on branch `hw1` to read "This is my submission!"
+   * change the submissions/hw1/README.md file on branch `master` to read "This is my working copy!"
+   * commit both branches and push both to GitHub

 First, check the current branch.
 We currently only have one branch called master, this is the default branch.